jbgree02-su/IST256_Group18_Project/README.md

 Welcome to our IST256 project.
-On this repository: example of our final code titled, PDF copy of our project poster from Demo Day, credentials containing our keys, and trial code.
+On this repository: example of our final code titled Final Notebook, PDF copy of our project poster from Demo Day, credentials containing our keys, and trial code.

 I hope you enjoy our program!